 When we choose a car to buy, a career to pursue, a job to take, or a partner to spend a lifetime with, we want to make the right decision.
 We know it isn't possible, but we still want a straightforward roadmap to a successful outcome.

 Many Massachusetts first-time homebuyers feel the same way about the home-buying process.
 Why wouldn't you think that way about purchasing what is likely the most expensive object you will own?
 Many homebuyers want the puzzle completed, and fast!
-They want a detour around the bumps in the road and blind curves.
+They want a detour around the bumps in the road and blind curves, so they can buy a home in Massachusetts.

 Although there are a lot of things homebuyers can do to make the best decisions when purchasing a home, as well as several pitfalls to avoid, the journey to homeownership is different for everyone.
 So many factors will impact your path to owning a home, including: